Rabbi Emerita Lynn Gottlieb

 Rabbi Lynn is co-founder of Open Tent Shul of the Arts and a Freeman Fellow at The Fellowship of Reconciliation.

 Order her recent book Trail Guide to the Torah of Nonviolence by sending $35 (includes shipping) to Lynn Gottlieb, 938 Shattuck Ave, Berkeley, CA 94707

 Rabbi Lynn has created a beautiful new hagaddah for our time: The World Beyond Borders Passover Hagaddah for the Entire Year.
-You can buy it when Rabbi Lynn visits Congregation Nahalat Shalom on April 14 and 15, or you can get one through her Etsy site.
+You can purchase it through her Etsy site.

 You can contact her at email@example.com or call 805-259-5030.